 The Neabsco Creek Boardwalk connects Rippon Landing Park to the Julie J. Metz Neabsco Creek Wetlands Preserve.
 As you walk, look up and look down for wildlife.

-It’s not unusual to see beavers, egrets, herons, ospreys and turtles as you stroll the winding 10-foot-wide boardwalk trail, especially in the early-morning hours.
+It’s not unusual to see beavers, egrets, herons and turtles in this rich habitat as you stroll the 10-foot-wide boardwalk trail, especially in the early-morning hours.

-At the .8-mile mark, you will arrive at the south entrance and a two-story observation platform with benches.
+At the .8-mile mark, you will arrive at the south entrance and a two-story observation deck with benches.
 Savor the vistas across Neabsco Creek.

 Here is where this walk ends and you re-trace your steps to the parking area at Rippon Landing Park.
 Do not follow the trail that goes south into the woods.